callum-mccracken/UBC_PHAS_Comprehensive_May_2023/struggles.md

 Mathematical Physics

-- Both: probability questions like Mathematical Physics 1-6
-- Callum: that Pauli matrix identity in Q9
+- that Pauli matrix identity in Q9
-- Both: what they mean by coordinate transformation $A' = U A U^T$
-- Both: residues
+- residues could use some review
-- Both: Laplace / Fourier stuff should be on the formula sheet
-- Both: skipped the integral questions
+- do you figure they'll make us do rawdog Laplace transforms?

 Mechanics:
+- Adiabatic invariants